I Want To...

-Our team of clinicians and nurses specialize are each specialized in working with specific types of tumors and cancers, as well as certain types of radiation therapies.
+Our team of clinicians and nurses specialize in working with specific types of tumors and cancers, as well as certain types of radiation therapies.
 This specialization not only gives them more expertise, it provides a depth of insight into each patient's needs and concerns and enables them to offer more compassionate care.

 Dosimetrists carefully calculate the dose of radiation and develop the treatment plan to make sure the tumor gets the correct radiation as prescribed by the radiation oncologist.
 They work with the doctor and the medical physicist to choose the treatment plan that is just right for each patient.
 Dosimetrists take a certification examination administered by the Medical Dosimetrist Certification Board.
 Many dosimetrists began as radiation therapists, followed by intense medical dosimetrist training.
 Others receive bachelors degrees, followed by training.